shun4midx/FQ-HLL-Keyboard/README.md

 #### Numpad

 You can access the numpad by long pressing symbols, or through the emoji keyboard.

-There is a built-in calculator that can be accessed by typing `==` or hitting the enter key on the numpad after an expression to evaluate it.
+There is a built-in calculator that can be accessed by typing `==` on the numpad/symbol keyboard, or hitting the enter key on the numpad after an expression to evaluate it.

+To enter a newline on the numpad, long press the enter key.

 #### Text Editor